aarong/feedme-client/DEV.md

     attempting to connect.

-    If `transport.state()` returns `disconnected`, then the transport must accept an immediate library call to `transport.connect()`.
+    If `transport.state()` returns `disconnected`, then the transport must accept a synchronous library call to `transport.connect()`.

-    Transport objects must be supplied to the library in a `disconnected` state when the library is initialized and must remain `disconnected` until the library calls `transport.connect()`.
+    Transport objects must be supplied to the library in a `disconnected` state when the library is initialized.

+    When `disconnected`, transport objects must remain `disconnected` until the library calls `transport.connect()`.

   - `connecting`